 SECTION 5.
 Voting Rights.
 Each Member is entitled to one vote, in person or by proxy, on each matter properly submitted to a vote of Members.
 Whenever any action, other than the election of Trustees, is to be taken by a vote of the Members, the action will be authorized by a majority of votes cast at the meeting, in person or by proxy, by the Members entitled to vote, unless a greater plurality is required by these bylaws or by applicable law.
 Memberships standing in the name of another corporation may be voted by any officer or agent of the corporation or by any proxy appointed by any of them, unless some other person, by resolution of the corporation’s governing board or pursuant to the corporation’s bylaws, is appointed to vote.

 SECTION 6.
 Action by Written Ballot.
-If the bylaws or the Board of Trustees provide that an action may be taken by written ballot, the ballot will
+If the bylaws or the Board provide that an action may be taken by written ballot, the ballot will

 (a) set forth the proposed action;